brilam/QuickPokedex/README.md

 # QuickPokedex
-Repository for the source code of QuickPokedex as well as the internal tool used to create the database needed for it
+Repository for the internal tool used to get Pokemon information for QuickPokedex